tgashby/Goomba/README.md

 Because I can't find a Javascript documentation tool I like, I'm going to make this a giant, all-purpose README.

+*WARNING: Goomba has only been tested using Chrome.
+A recent run on Firefox didn't work at all...*

 My apologies in advance.

 Contents: